MachineLearningBCAM/Datasets/descr/multi_class_datasets/cifar10.rst

 Number of Instances: 50000 train images, 10000 test images

 Attribute Information:
-    Resnet18 network: The 512 attributes correspond to the second last layer of a ResNet18  model pretrained on ImageNet Data Set used to predict the class of each image on Yearbook dataset.
+    Resnet18 network: The 512 attributes correspond to the second last layer of a ResNet18  model pretrained on ImageNet Data Set used to predict the class of each image on Cifar10 dataset.
-    Regnet_y_400mf network: The 440 attributes correspond to the second last layer of a Regnet_y_400mf model pretrained on ImageNet Data Set used to predict the class of each image on Yearbook dataset.
+    Regnet_y_400mf network: The 440 attributes correspond to the second last layer of a Regnet_y_400mf model pretrained on ImageNet Data Set used to predict the class of each image on Cifar10 dataset.
-    Resnet34 network: The 512 attributes correspond to the second last layer of a ResNet34 model pretrained on ImageNet Data Set used to predict the class of each image on Yearbook dataset.
+    Resnet34 network: The 512 attributes correspond to the second last layer of a ResNet34 model pretrained on ImageNet Data Set used to predict the class of each image on Cifar10 dataset.
-    Swin_v2_s network: The 768 attributes correspond to the second last layer of a Swin_v2_s model pretrained on ImageNet Data Set used to predict the class of each image on Yearbook dataset.
+    Swin_v2_s network: The 768 attributes correspond to the second last layer of a Swin_v2_s model pretrained on ImageNet Data Set used to predict the class of each image on Cifar10 dataset.
+    ViT_B_16 network: The 768 attributes correspond to the second last layer of a ViT_B_16 model pretrained on ImageNet Data Set used to predict the class of each image on Cifar10 dataset.